Appraisal of the CEO in a multi-academy trust

 4. Set objectives for the next period

-This article is based on advice from our associate education experts Gulshan Kayembe, Brendan Hollyer, Fred Birkett and Graeme Hornsby.
+This article is based on advice from our associate education experts Gulshan Kayembe, Ruth Agnew, Brendan Hollyer, Fred Birkett and Graeme Hornsby, and our HR experts at The Key.

 Check and understand your appraisal process

-As an academy trust you're free to determine your own appraisal process, as explained on page 95 of the Governance Handbook.
+As an academy trust you're free to determine your own appraisal process, as explained in section 5.3 of the academy trust governance guide.
 This includes the appraisal of the CEO.

-Your board of trustees is ultimately responsible for appraising the CEO, and your chair of trustees should lead this performance management process.
+Your board of trustees is ultimately responsible for appraising the CEO, and your chair of trustees should lead this process.

 To clarify what your process is, check:

-If you're new to CEO appraisal or need help setting your own procedures, take a look at our
+If you're new to CEO appraisal or need help with setting your own procedures,